 A pop culture icon, country music fans everywhere recognize Willie Nelson's face and his trademark bandannas.
 Over the years, he has earned many awards and honors.
 He was inducted into the Country Music Hall of Fame in 1993, where he earned a bronze plaque that country music fans can admire for years to come.
 And in 2007, Ben and Jerry's honored Nelson by naming one of their ice cream flavors "Willie Nelson's Country Peach Cobbler."

-At age 75, Willie Nelson is still singing and giving concerts.
+After more than 55 years, Willie Nelson is still singing and giving concerts.
 With his white beard, long pony tail, and bandanna, Willie Nelson is an icon of country music.